 Artie Lapp, Chief Mechanic: Artie started working for Gill Farms in 2010 as chief mechanic and stayed on in that capacity when the land transitioned to the Farm Hub.
 Artie worked at Saunderskill Farms before moving on to a career in road reconstruction.
 He now lives in Hurley with his wife Cindy.

-Caitlin Salemi, Associate Program Manager: Prior to joining the Farm Hub, Caitlin was the coordinator of the NYC Food Forum where she co-produced the Mayoral Candidate Forum on the Future of Food, coordinated the development of a 5-point food policy primer and supported a visioning process to integrate and advance racial and economic equity.
+Caitlin Salemi, Manager, Organizational Culture and Team Development: Prior to joining the Farm Hub, Caitlin was the coordinator of the NYC Food Forum where she co-produced the Mayoral Candidate Forum on the Future of Food, coordinated the development of a 5-point food policy primer and supported a visioning process to integrate and advance racial and economic equity.
 Previously, Caitlin was the coordinator of Food Systems Network NYC and prior to this was a restaurant, catering and event manager.
 Caitlin holds a Master of City and Regional Planning degree with a concentration in community development and food systems from the Edward J. Bloustein School of Planning and Public Policy at Rutgers University.

 Jeff Scott, Marketing and Logistics Coordinator: Jeff’s professional experience in the food industry includes working as a purchaser for a farm-to-table grocery delivery service, and more recently, as Logistics Manager for Culinary Collective, a national gourmet food import and distribution company in Lynwood, WA.
 Prior to pursuing a food systems career, he studied linguistics and served as an Arabic and Korean linguist for the US Navy.
 He attended the Culinary Institute of America and is a former president of its Slow Food Chapter.
 Jeff was pleased to relocate to the Hudson Valley from the Pacific Northwest in June, 2016.

-Sam Tafolla, Crew Manager: Sam has been working on the Farm Hub land since 1999 when he joined the farm crew at Gill Farms.
+Sam Tafolla, Building and Grounds Maintenance Supervisor: Sam has been working on the Farm Hub land since 1999 when he joined the farm crew at Gill Farms.
 Prior to this, he gained experience in agriculture on several farms between New Mexico and Colorado.
 He also worked in school maintenance in South Texas for six years.
 Born in Arizona and raised in Texas, he lives on the farm in Hurley with his wife, Sylvia Martinez, who is also part of the Farm Hub team.